jlaska/google-nest-auth-extractor/README.md

 4. Save them to `nest-credentials.json`

 **Important:** Do not log out of home.nest.com after extraction - this will invalidate the credentials.

+### Verbose Mode

+By default, the script shows minimal output for a cleaner experience.
+Use the `--verbose` or `-v` flag to see:
+- Network monitoring status
+- Token capture details
+- Cookie collection information
+- Full credential previews

 ## Using the Credentials